OIDA-JHU/oida-image-extraction/README.md

 OIDA Image Collection data pipeline.
 They can be run independently, but are designed to process the images from Excel and Powerpoint documents in the Opioid Internet Document Archive and be prepared, analyzed, and curated by researchers.

-The intended steps in the process of documents are the following:
+The intended steps in the processing of documents are the following:

-- Extract Images: Executing the script `scripts/process_files.py` all images will be extracted from the documents provided.
+1) Extract Images: Executing the script `scripts/process_files.py` all images will be extracted from the documents provided.
-- Filter Images: Executing the script `scripts/filter_files.py` will select only the images with the provided arguments.
+2) Filter Images: Executing the script `scripts/filter_files.py` will select only the images with the provided arguments.
-- Deduplication: Executing the script `dedup_images.py` will remove duplicate images based on a MD5 file hash.
-Running this step before filtering will improve overall performance as this step is more time-consuming than filtering.
+3) Deduplication: Executing the script `scripts/dedup_images.py` will remove duplicate images based on a MD5 file hash.
+Running this step after filtering will improve overall performance as this step is more time-consuming than filtering.

 # Image Extraction
 The script `scripts/process_files.py` in this repository can be used to extract images from Powerpoint and Excel files in both the older "CFB" Microsoft format, and the newer XML-based format (typically distinguished by an additional "x", e.g. "file.ppt" versus "file.pptx").
 For the approximately 900 example files from the OIDA corpus, the script runs in under two minutes on a typical laptop, and extracts approximately 4000 images.

 ## Running the Image Extraction script
 On any computer with a recent version of Python (e.g. >3.6) and Git, first clone this repository and change directory into it: